LOOPS ⋅ Frequently Asked Questions

 Accessibility ensures that everyone, including people with disabilities, can access and use websites, removing barriers that might otherwise prevent individuals from fully engaging with digital content.

-Many countries have laws and regulations that require user-facing sources such as websites, support databases and other published product information to be accessible to people with disabilities.
+Many countries have laws and regulations that require user-facing sources such as websites, support databases, and other published product information to be accessible to people with disabilities.
 Failure to comply with such laws and regulations on accessibility can result in legal consequences and penalties.

 Improved user experience

-Search Engine Optimisation (SEO)
+Search Engine Optimization (SEO)

 Technological advances